 For example, a white countertop (like Zenith by Dekton®) creates a sleek and modern look, ideal for pristine, green, and impressively landscaped backyards.
 White countertops plus the cool aesthetic of stainless steel cabinets create the most classic outdoor kitchen picture.

 Another classic finish for outdoor kitchens is the traditional granite countertop.
 From cool white to neutral browns, there are numerous options for granite.
 Or go for an edgy, modern look by choosing a Sirius by Dekton® countertop, paired with traditional stainless steel cabinets.

 Perhaps you want to create a rustic look.
 Consider pairing a deep brown countertop (like Keranium by Dekton®) with our innovative, realistic wood grain powder coat finishes.
 Your outdoor kitchen will look like it was constructed from nature’s elements!

-And when it comes to choosing countertop material, there’s no rule that says you have to use just one.
+And when it comes to choosing the outdoor countertop material, there’s no rule that says you have to use just one.
 Contrasting countertops are becoming increasingly popular.
-One idea we like is choosing a unique tile for your outdoor kitchen backsplash to contrast against your actual countertops.
+One idea we like is choosing a unique tile for your outdoor kitchen backsplash to contrast against your actual counters.
 Another favorite option here is choosing different materials for your kitchen countertops (say in an L-shaped or U-shaped kitchen) and your kitchen island.